Guide To The 2019 Memphis St. Jude Marathon

-This Saturday (December 1, 2018), 25,000+ runners from all over the world will descend upon our fair city for the annual Memphis St. Jude Marathon, half marathon, 10K, and more.
+This Saturday (December 7, 2019), 25,000+ runners from all over the world will descend upon our fair city for the annual Memphis St. Jude Marathon, half marathon, 10K, and 5K.

 - just bring yourself and enthusiasm for the runners

-This guide has basic info on routes, traffic delays, times, weather, cheering section and general info.
-I’d suggest you also read the following posts, all updated for 2018.
+This guide has basic info on routes, traffic delays, times, weather, cheering section and general info, updated for 2019.
+St. Jude has an entire section on their website dedicated to marathon information.
+Check it out.

 If you plan to run on Saturday, you’re not just helping St. Jude in their mission of medical research and treatment of sick kids, but you’re also a kick-ass athlete.
 Go you.